dynarithmic/twain_library/README.md

 Note: If your application wants to suppress the above message box, but still receive an error return code, your application should issue a call to the API function **DTWAIN_SysInitializeNoBlocking** instead of **DTWAIN_SysInitialize** (see the examples below -- simply change **DTWAIN_SysInitialize** to **DTWAIN_SysInitializeNoBlocking**).

+* Make sure that you are running the latest version of **twaininfo.txt**, as changes to this file can affect how your application will run when using future versions of DTWAIN.
+The simplest way to ensure that you are running the latest version is to always get the latest **twaininfo.txt** file whenever you use a newer release of the DTWAIN DLL's.

-Make sure that you use the latest version of **twaininfo.txt**.
-A check for the resource version is done by DTWAIN.
+An internal check for the resource version is done by DTWAIN.
 If DTWAIN detects that the resources are corrupted or out-of-date, **DTWAIN_SysInitialize** will return a NULL handle indicating an error.

 If **DTWAIN_SysInitialize** or **DTWAIN_SysInitializeNoBlocking** returns a 0 or null handle, you should call **DTWAIN_GetLastError** to get the error value.
 In addition, you can call **DTWAIN_GetErrorString** with the error number to get a string description of the error.